kazeto/phillip/README.md

         A mode to compile knowledge-base.

 * `-l PATH` :
-    Load a config file.
+    Loads a config file.
     A config file includes command options in each of lines.

 * `-p NAME=VALUE` :
-    Set a parameter.
+    Sets a parameter.
-    To know available parameters, see this page.

 * `-f NAME` :
-    Set a flag.
+    Sets a flag.

 * `-v INT` :
-    Set verbosity.
+    Sets verbosity.
     Available value of verbosity is from 0 to 5.

 ### Options for inference mode

 * `-c TYPE=NAME` :
-    Set a component into Phillip.
+    Sets a component into Phillip.
     Phillip needs following 3 type components to perform inference.

     * ` -c lhs=NAME` :